The Q'eswachaka Bridge is located over the Apurimac River about 11,811 feet above sea level in the province of Canas about 160km South of Cusco.

 This impressive bridge spans 33 meters in length and 1.20 meters wide and swings 15 meters above the river.
 It's rebuilt every year as a communal effort.
 About 1000 peasants from the communities of Winchiri, Ccolana, Quehue, Chaupibanda and Choccayhua are involved in the construction of this unique Inca hanging bridge.

-On your way to the bridge, you will pass by four famous lakes and typical villages such as Piñipampa, where we can appreciate an artisan tails factory and a farm fish.
+During this trip, you will also visit the four famous lakes near Cusco and pass by typical villages such as Piñipampa, where we can appreciate an artisan tiles factory and a fish farm.

 Leaving in Cusco at 5:00am for Q'eswachaka.
 We stop en route to see the famous four lagoons close to Cusco, and we will also stop close to the town of Yanaoca for breakfast.
 Around 11am we arrive at the bridge of Q'eswachaka where we can see the large number of community folk working on the reconstruction of the bridge.
 Here the Andean Priests (Pacos) are in charge of the ancestral ceremony of "The Payment to the Earth", where they sacrifice offerings for "Pachamama", or "Mother Earth", with the aim of gaining her help and protection for those working on the bridge's reconstruction.
 We have lunch near the bridge and later return to the town of Yanaoca for dinner and the night in a basic hotel.

 We take a traditional breakfast early in the morning and we return to the bridge, which by this point will be completed.
 We will have the opportunity to see the celebration of the completion of the bridge, which includes ceremonies, traditional dances and Andean music.
 Our return is planned for around 07:00pm.